kohler/hotcrp/devel/apidoc/reviews.md

 * param ?upload upload_token: An [upload token](#post-upload) for a previously-uploaded JSON or text file.

     * oneof body
-* param ?dry_run boolean: True checks every item for errors, but does not save changes.
+* param ?dry_run dry_run_mode: True checks every item for errors, but does not save changes; `if_warning` saves each item only if that item has no errors or warnings, `if_error` only if it has no errors.
 * param ?override boolean: Administrators only: bypass deadline and other soft checks.
 * param ?if_vtag_match integer: Batch-wide default version-tag precondition, overridable by a review object’s own `if_vtag_match`. `if_vtag_match=0`